 Dirt is in my blood.
 My maternal grandparents were Ontario dairy farmers who grew all their own vegetables.
 My parents were part of the back-to-the-land migration in the 1960s, and my fascination with nature and growing things has never left me, even during the years I lived in big cities.
-Growing up on a farm is an earth education.
-It teaches you that your very existence relies on the 10 inches of topsoil beneath your feet.
+Growing up on a farm is an earth education, one that I loved as a child and spent years trying to reconstruct as an adult.

 But I also had an equal fascination with words.
 So, after an Honours Bachelor of Journalism from Carleton University, I worked in the magazine industry for a decade, editing hundreds of individual magazine issues--and many award-winning stories--for more than a dozen different publications.
 In Toronto, I worked for high-profile consumer magazines like Toronto Life, Canadian Living, The Financial Post Magazine, Canadian Business, and Cottage Life.
 In Vancouver, I worked with some of Western Canada's leading publications, including Western Living, Vancouver Magazine, and B.C.
 Business.

 As a freelance editor, I've worked on corporate and non-profit reports, marketing programs, websites and contract magazines.
 UBC's Sustainability Office, the City of Burnaby, the Inner Activist (a pioneering organization bringing personal development programs to social activists), Fairmont Hotels and Resorts, the Metro Vancouver Regional District and BC Hydro have all been valued clients.
 I've been a member of the Editors' Association of Canada since 1987 and the Professional Editors' Association of Vancouver Island since 2001.

 I've also helped many writers, including a New York Times bestselling author, create potent stories that have won awards and routinely made it on to bestseller lists.

 "Carolyn has an uncanny ability to enter a writer's thoughts and gently but firmly guide the author in turning good writing into excellent work."